About this site

 In the recursive case,

-• We keep decreasing the word length until we find a word in the 'dictionary'.
+wordlength until we find a word in the 'dictionary'. - If the

-• If the message is segmentable, the last sub_message will be the empty string "", triggering the base case and printing the segmented output to the console.
+sub_messagewill be the empty string"", triggering the base case and printing the segmented output to the console.

 Because there is no return statement after calling wordBreak, the loop continues after wordBreak has returned - even for successful calls, which print a valid segmentation to the console.
 This means that all valid segmentations are eventually found.